zorostang/Vehicle-Detection/README.md

 I take advantage of scipy's `labels()` function to easily transform the heatmap into a labeled map.
 This allows me to remove overlapping bounding boxes.
 I defined a function called `draw_labeled_bboxes()` which takes in the labeled map and draws bounding boxes along the min/max x and y positions of the nonzero pixels in the labeled map.

 ###Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?
+There were two main challenges with the SVM vehicle detection approach:
+* Determining the right training features and  training parameters to use for the training the SVM.

+* Finding the right balance in total number of windows and window scales to use for feature extraction during prediction.

+Below are some further reflections:

-The shadows projected from the tress onto the road proved once again to be a challenge for this project.
+* The shadows projected from the tress onto the road proved once again to be a challenge for this project.
 My first implementations produced many false positives along that section of road.

-It was a challenge finding a balance between eliminating false positives and identifiying the vehicles in every frame.
-I found those to two objective to be inversely proportional.

-My implementation is inefficent at extracting HOG features.
-To improve it, I could create the gradient just once for the entire region of interest, set the param `feature_vec=False`, and then subsample that array for each sliding window.
-However, I did not want to invest the time to implement this solution.
+I determied that I needed to retrain the SVM with different parameters

+* The classification time is slow in the current implementation.
+To improve it, I could try fine tuning the scales, number, and locations of search windows.

-I think the best place for improvement in this implementation would be in a "smoothing" algorithm for the bounding boxes.
+* I could implement a "smoothing" algorithm for the bounding boxes.
 Perhaps something, that averages the position of the boxes over n frames.

-I also probably could have tuned my heatmap threshold just a bit higher.
+* I wonder if there is another algorithm out there for creating a bounding box instead of the heatmap/labels approach.